2005-06: Cody Kunyk scored 21 goals with 37 assists and 26 penalty minutes in 32 games for the Sherwood Park Monarchs midget AA team in Alberta.

 Kunyk was a consistent scorer at the college level who is in the process of developing the supplementary areas of his game to be a consistent lower line center at the pro level.
 He experienced the fits and starts common for a first-year pro making the jump from college hockey but has shown glimpses of his potential.

 Kunyk experienced an uneven first pro season with Tampa Bay AHL affiliate Syracuse in 2014-15 — showing potential at times but struggling at others.
-Signed to a one-year contract, he would become an unrestricted free agent if not tendered a qualifying offer by the Lightning by July 2015.
-He is likely to return to the AHL in 2015-16, either with Syracuse or elsewhere.
+Signed to a one-year contract, he became an unrestricted free agent after not being tendered a qualifying offer by the Lightning.
+He subsequently signed a contract to play in Denmark in 2015-16.
 Long-term Kunyk's strength and ability to play in tight spaces suggest some potential as a lower line forward at the NHL level.
-He is still developing at this point.
+He is equally likely to spend his career in Europe or at the minor pro level.